chejuichia/DataScienceStudy/README.md

-# Data Science Study
+# Data Science Portfolio
-SpringBoard Data Science Projects at a Glance
+Juichia's Data Science Projects at a Glance

 ## Capstone Project 1
 ### [Improving Success Rates of Restaurants](https://github.com/juichiaholland/DataScienceStudy/blob/master/Capstone%20Project%201/Capstone%20Project%201%20Presentation.pdf)
-**Applied data science to Yelp dataset**
+**Restaurants are a big part of modern life and they make up a significant portion of small businesses everywhere.
+They are known for high turnover and failure rates, especially within the first year of business.
+Failed restaurants are costly to the restaurateurs, to the industry and to the diners.
+When restaurants fail as businesses, the restaurateurs themselves and their financial sponsors bear economic burden, the food services industry lose potential growth from the contribution of new ideas and economy, and the diners lose out on opportunities for new enjoyable experiences.
+This study in data science aims to help restaurateurs to incorporate more success factors into their strategies when opening new restaurants.
+**

 **Key Skills**
 * [Reading and processing large datasets](https://github.com/juichiaholland/DataScienceStudy/blob/master/Capstone%20Project%201/data_wrangling_2.ipynb)